ShorterTimlin/website/content/services.md

 **Project-Based** - We can undertake fixed projects to your deliverables and timelines.

-**Retainer Arrangements** - We also have the option of monthly retainer agreements for institutions needing regular archival support.
+**Retainer Arrangements** - We also have the option of monthly retainer agreements for institutions needing regular archival or heritage support.

 ## Getting Started